Newsletter Sign Up

 From left: colorful hat designs by Jennifer Ouellette in her St. Louis store; Ouellette in her studio.

-From left: colorful hat designs by Jennifer Ouellette in her St. Louis store; Ouellette in her studio.Credit Jill Birschbach
+From left: colourful hat designs via Jennifer Ouellette in her St. Louis retailer; Ouellette in her studio.Credit score Jill Birschbach

 Jennifer Ouellette: The veteran Impressionist

-Jennifer Ouellette credits days spent at her mother’s St. Louis vintage clothing shop (which started with a collection of hats) with forming the foundation of her style.
-There, she learned about historic silhouettes and developed an appreciation for breathing new life into classic lines.
-While studying textiles and theater design in Missouri and London, she began making her chapeaux; and ultimately, she worked with multiple British and American milliners, including her mentor Stephen Jones, to learn her craft.
+Jennifer Ouellette credit days spent at her mom’s St. Louis antique clothes store (which began with a choice of hats) with forming the basis of her taste.
+There, she discovered about historical silhouettes and advanced an appreciation for respiring new lifestyles into vintage traces.
+Whilst learning textiles and theater design in Missouri and London, she started making her chapeaux; and in the end, she labored with a couple of British and American milliners, together with her mentor Stephen Jones, to be told her craft.
 “No other accessory carries quite the mystery,” Ouellette says.
 “People like to solve mysteries.
 That’s why hats are the most intriguing accessory by far.
 They become a means of self-expression.”
-She delivered her first official order to Barneys New York in 1996, and specializes in hybrid headpieces, like a horsehair braid headpiece and bouclé flower earmuffs.
+She delivered her first legit order to Barneys New York in 1996, and makes a speciality of hybrid headpieces, like a horsehair braid headpiece and bouclé flower earmuffs.

 $150 – $600, jenniferouellette.com.